antimof/UxPlay/README.txt

     with UxPlay-1.64, the other method (GStreamer's "*sync=true*" mode), which uses timestamps in the audio and video streams sent by the client, is the new default**.
-On low-decoding-power UxPlay hosts (such as Raspberry Pi 3 models) this will drop video frames that cannot be decoded in time to play with the audio, making the video jerky, but still synchronized.
+On low-decoding-power UxPlay hosts (such as Raspberry Pi Zero W or 3 B+ models) this will drop video frames that cannot be decoded in time to play with the audio, making the video jerky, but still synchronized.

 The older method which does not drop late video frames worked well on more powerful systems, and is still available with the UxPlay option